KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 NaN boxing allows you to cram extra information into the NaN value that exists within the floating-point spectrum of numbers.
 Let's take a look at how a `double` is stored in memory.

+> Note: All the bit diagrams in this article have the high bit at the left side and the low bit
+> on the right.

 ```
 +- Sign bit